-A magnetic stripe reader is a device that reads the information encoded in the magnetic stripe on the back of a plastic card.
+A magnetic stripe reader, also called a magstripe reader, is a hardware device that reads the information encoded in the magnetic stripe located on the back of a plastic badge.

-The writing process, which is called flux reversal, causes a change in the magnetic field that is detected by the magnetic strip reader.
-The Strip on a Credit Card The stripe that appears on the back of the credit card is a magnetic stripe, often referred to as a magstripe.
+The writing process, called flux reversal, causes a change to the magnetic field detected by the reader.
+The Stripe on a Credit Card The stripe on the back of a credit card is a magnetic strip, often called a magstrip.